Michel Gondry: Music videos

+TV commercials

 Gondry has also created numerous television commercials.
 He pioneered the "bullet time" technique later adapted in The Matrix in the 1996 "Smarienberg" commercial for Smirnoff vodka, as well as directing a trio of inventive holiday-themed advertisements for clothing retailer Gap.

-Gondry, along with directors Spike Jonze and David Fincher, is representative of the influx of music video directors into feature film.
+According to the 2004 Guinness World Records, Gondry's Levi's 501 Jeans "Drugstore" spot held the record for "Most awards won by a TV commercial".

+Films

 Gondry made his feature film debut in 2001 with Human Nature, garnering mixed reviews.
-His second film, Eternal Sunshine of the Spotless Mind (also his second collaboration with screenwriter Charlie Kaufman), was released in 2004 and received very favorable reviews, becoming one of the most critically acclaimed films of the year.

-Eternal Sunshine utilizes many of the image manipulation techniques that Gondry had experimented with in his music videos.
+His second film, Eternal Sunshine of the Spotless Mind (also his second collaboration with screenwriter Charlie Kaufman), was released in 2004 and received very favourable reviews, becoming one of the most critically acclaimed films of the year.
+Eternal Sunshine utilises many of the image manipulation techniques that Gondry had experimented with in his music videos.
 Gondry won an Academy Award alongside Kaufman and Pierre Bismuth for the screenplay of Eternal Sunshine.
 The style of Gondry's music videos often relies on videography and camera tricks which play with frames of reference.

-Gondry also directed the musical documentary Dave Chappelle's Block Party (2006) which followed comedian Dave Chappelle as he attempted to hold a large, free concert in the Bedford-Stuyvesant neighborhood of Brooklyn.
-His following film, The Science of Sleep, hit theaters in September 2006.
+Gondry directed the musical documentary Dave Chappelle's Block Party (2006) which followed comedian Dave Chappelle as he attempted to hold a large, free concert in the Bedford-Stuyvesant neighbourhood of Brooklyn, New York.
+His following film, The Science of Sleep, was released in 2006.
 This film stars Mexican actor Gael García Bernal, and marked a return to the fantastical, surreal techniques he employed in Eternal Sunshine.

-According to the Guinness World Records 2004, Gondry's Levi's 501 Jeans "Drugstore" spot holds the record for "Most awards won by a TV commercial".
-The commercial was never aired in North America because of the suggestive content involving purchasing latex condoms.

 He was asked by French comic duet Éric and Ramzy to direct Seuls Two, but declined; by his suggestion, Éric and Ramzy subsequently asked Mr Oizo to direct another movie, Steak.